hutrisemendawai/fasterp360/docs/STRUCTURE.md

 # 📁 Project Structure

 Below is the directory layout for both backend and frontend.
-Save this as `docs/STRUCTURE.md`.

 ```text
 fasterp360/